 May 27th, 2019

-Any vaccine that are given to a kitten before 7 weeks are considered a temporary vaccine as the kitten may still be nursing and the antibodies in the mother’s milk may not make the vaccine as effective.
-As a result your kitten still needs vaccinations.
+Any vaccines that are given to a kitten before 7 weeks are considered a temporary vaccine, as the kitten may still be nursing and the antibodies in the mother’s milk may not make the vaccine as effective.
+It is for this reason that your kitten still needs vaccinations.

 What am I vaccinating my kitten for?

-Feline panleukopenia- This feline parvo virus is very dangerous for unvaccinated animals.
-Cats can be infected by coming in contact with urine, feces or nasal secretions from an infected cat.
-Symptoms can include diarrhea, vomiting, loss of appetite, weakness, and fever.
+Feline panleukopenia- This feline parvo virus is very dangerous for unvaccinated cats.
+They can be infected by coming in contact with urine, feces or nasal secretions from an infected cat.
+Symptoms can include diarrhea, vomiting, loss of appetite, weakness and fever.
+It can be fatal.

 Rhinotracheitis-This is a highly contagious virus that can be transmitted from infected cats through nasal, mouth and eye secretions.
 It can even be transmitted through dishes, cages and toys used by infected felines.
 Symptoms include fever, lethargy, loss of appetite, ulcers in the mouth and pneumonia.

-Calicivirus- This highly contagious virus can be transmitted through the air, contaminated surfaces and coming in contact with infected animals.
+Calicivirus- This highly contagious virus can be transmitted through the air, contaminated surfaces and coming into contact with infected animals.
 Symptoms include lethargy, fever, ulcers, nasal discharge and difficulty breathing.

 What other vaccines should I consider for my kitten?

 If there is even a small possibility of your kitten getting outside and coming in contact with other cats, you should consider vaccinating against feline leukemia.
 This disease can be transmitted from fighting with other cats, grooming, and using dishes from infected animals.

 Symptoms include, abscesses, weight loss, persistent diarrhea and anemia.
 Infected cats often have unexplained fevers and can develop cancer.
 Feline leukemia virus is ultimately fatal.